-What are the top things to do on a cruise to the Western Caribbean?
-Where are the ports and where do cruise ships dock?
-What to do on your own and on shore excursions?
+What are the top things to do on a cruise to The Bahamas and the Western Caribbean?
+Where are the ports, and where do cruise ships dock?
+What to do on shore excursions or explore independently?

 Many passengers on a cruise to Puerto Costa Maya choose to stay at the cruise port terminal without realizing that there is much more to do and many attractions to enjoy nearby.